Helper class: Alternative to helper class

-Functions which are going to helper classes could be placed close to where they are used.
+Functions which are going to be helper classes could be placed close to where they are used.

 The other alternative is wrapping helper class parameters into a class as a field.
 That class can have a name from the business domain connected to the fields it has.
 The example below shows how to convert helper methods to methods on domain types: